Call C/C++ from Codon

 C/C++ functions can be called from Codon via the from C import

 import statement.
-Unlike standard imports, from C import
+Unlike standard imports, from C import must

 specify the imported function's argument and return types.
 For